 The Internet has fundamental value as a platform for innovation, democratic expression, access to information and scientific progress.
 In the growing digital economy, the Internet represents a portal for knowledge, education and entertainment which is becoming increasingly available to more of the world’s population, especially if growth in the use of mobile broadband can mirror the recent overall growth in mobile communications.

 Today, the information and knowledge provided over the Internet are often cited as examples of global public goods.
 Applications such as the World Wide Web, E-mail, and Instant Messaging have changed the lives of ordinary people in some parts of the world.
 It is widely recognized that the utility and value of a network increases with growth in the number of nodes and users of that network.
+In the rapidly changing technological, economic and social environment within which new policy challenges emerge, multi-stakeholder processes have been shown to provide the flexibility and global scalability required to address Internet policy challenges.

-Some take the view that the Internet, as a decentralized and open system, must be allowed to enable the world’s citizens to connect freely and express themselves consistent with fundamental principles of freedom of expression, while taking into consideration national security or of public order (ordre public), or of public health or morals.
+Many Member States take the view that the Internet, as a decentralized and open system, must be allowed to enable the world’s citizens to connect freely and express themselves consistent with fundamental principles of freedom of expression, while taking into consideration national security or of public order (ordre public), or of public health or morals.
 Consistent with the nature of knowledge, information and forms of expression provided over the Internet as global public goods, ITU Member States may wish to consider policy measures to increase and promote the continued growth of the Internet and the markets and economies based thereon.

 At the World Summit on Information Society (WSIS), world leaders and Heads of State adopted general principles on a multi-stakeholder governance model, which offer a fundamental framework on which to base such policy measures.
 Various initiatives have been undertaken at the national level to enunciate high-level governing principles for cyberspace including, inter alia, the United States International Strategy for Cyberspace, and Brazil’s ten "Principles for the Governance and Use of the Internet” and at the international level, such as the OECD Council Recommendation on Principles for Internet Policy-Making.